-Perimenopausal women report more trouble sleeping as they enter the menopausal transition, and sleep has been reported to be worse during their period.
+Many people say they have trouble sleeping as they enter perimenopause, especially during their period.
 ‘Doing physical exercise, sleep meditations and having regular bedtime habits can help,’ says Dr Rosen.
 ‘Medication is also available for insomnia, but it’s usually a last resort.’

 5. Decreased libido and vaginal dryness

 ‘Part of the problem with a low libido is that decreased levels of sex hormones can lead to vaginal dryness,’ says Dr Rosen.
-Your GP can prescribe a local oestrogen treatment gel or a pessary that can help with oestrogen levels.
-‘Because these only treat the local area, they are safer to use than hormonal replacement therapy (HRT), which affects the whole body.’
+A GP can prescribe a local oestrogen treatment gel or a pessary that can help with oestrogen levels.
+‘Because these only treat the local area, they can have fewer side effects than hormonal replacement therapy (HRT), which affects the whole body.’

-‘Women should remember to do their pelvic floor exercises regularly.
+‘Remember to do pelvic floor exercises regularly.
 But there’s only so much you can do yourself, particularly if you’ve given birth.
-Many women suffer from this for many years before seeking help because they are embarrassed.
-But it’s better to seek help from your doctor sooner rather than later as there is help available.’
+Many people suffer from urinary incontinence for many years before seeking help because they’re embarrassed.
+It’s always better to seek help from a doctor sooner rather than later as there’s help available.’